peter-leonov/type-predicate-generator/compare.md

 The type checkers in this category generate the type predicates code during the build step.
 They hook into the `tsc` compiler as plugins and provide type-level helper types that get transpiled into the actual JavaScript code during the code generation stage of the `tsc` compilation pipeline.

+The main strong sides of tools in this category is that it's super handy to use (just add a keyword-type like `is<MyType>` and it magically works) and supports virtually any type TypeScript has to offer.
+This power comes from that a compiler plugin is in the end a Compiler Plugin: it can do anything and everything `tsc` can.

 ### Generator does not require `tsc` plugins

 Generator is a standalone tool that has its own TypeScript version bundled inside that does not interfere with your app's TypeScript setup.
 Even if Generator breaks during an upgrade, the predicates code it has generated is already checked into your repository and is not going away.
 The code is rather static and does not strictly require Generator to even be part of the build pipeline; you can simply code the code from the [Playground](https://peter-leonov.github.io/type-predicate-generator/).